Vilhelm Pacht

 Lauritz Vilhelm Pacht (23 November 1843 – 20 May 1912) was a Danish genre painter, industrialist and philanthropist.

 Biography

 Pacht was born in Copenhagen, Denmark.
-He was the son of Lauritz Adolph Pacht (1819–68) and Eleonora Wilhelmine Hansen (1827–57).
-His father was a cap maker.
+He was the son of Laurids Adolph Pacht (1819–1868) and Marie Caroline Jürgensen (b.
+1823).
+His father was a book binder and cap maker.
 After his confirmation, he began to learn printing, but was later apprenticed to a marble chipper.
 While taking classes at the Copenhagen Technical College, his drawings attracted the attention of G.F.
 Hetsch (1788–1864, who advised him to take up porcelain painting.
 After completing his courses, he was given a position at the Royal Porcelain Factory, which he held from 1862 to 1867.